Flora of Cantabria: High mountain scrub

-In the limestone mountains, which at these altitudes are reduced to the mountainous massif of the Picos de Europa, juniper groves develop, dominated by the common juniper (Juniperus communis subsp. alpina) accompanied by other species such as the bearberry (Arctostaphylos uva-ursi) or the spurge-laurel (Daphne laureola), which takes refuge in the crags, spurs and stony ridges, in biotopes covered for a short time by snow.
+In the limestone mountains, which at these altitudes are reduced to the mountainous massif of the Picos de Europa, juniper groves develop, dominated by the common juniper (Juniperus communis subsp. alpina) accompanied by other species such as the bearberry (Arctostaphylos uva-ursi) or the spurge-laurel (Daphne laureola), which take refuge in the crags, spurs and stony ridges, in biotopes covered for a short time by snow.
 Acidophilic species such as blueberries (Vaccinium myrtilus, Vaccinium uliginosum) or heather (Calluna vulgaris) also appear in siliceous areas.
-In these subalpine landscapes there is a great development of gorse, communities dominated by the Spanish gorse (Genista occidentalis), accompanied by another interesting orocantabrian endemism, Genista legionensis, which on rare occasions descends, even to the hill floor, as long as there are adequate substrate conditions, as is the case in the vicinity of Carmona (Cabuérniga).
+In these subalpine landscapes, there is a great development of gorse, communities dominated by the Spanish gorse (Genista occidentalis), accompanied by another interesting orocantabrian endemism, Genista legionensis, which on rare occasions descends even to the hill floor, as long as there are adequate substrate conditions, as is the case in the vicinity of Carmona (Cabuérniga).

-In the high mountains of Cantabria, two types of heathlands develop: the Spanish heather (Erica australis subsp. aragonensis) and the heather (Calluna vulgaris), although sometimes both formations are intermingled.
+In the high mountains of Cantabria, two types of heathlands develop: Spanish heather (Erica australis subsp. aragonensis) and heather (Calluna vulgaris), although sometimes both formations are intermingled.

-Finally, in the transition zones between the wooded formations and the high mountains, the Pyrenean broom formed by Genista florida or Cytisus cantabricus develop.
+Finally, in the transition zones between the wooded formations and the high mountains, Pyrenean broom formed by Genista florida or Cytisus cantabricus develop.

 Bogland

-In the siliceous subalpine territories with high humidity, bogland communities, considered of priority interest by the Habitat Directive, have a considerable presence, made up of different species of sphagnum (Sphagnum spp.) that grow in waterlogged soils, forming convex masses.
+In the siliceous subalpine territories with high humidity, bogland communities, considered a priority interest by the Habitat Directive, have a considerable presence, made up of different species of sphagnum (Sphagnum spp.) that grow in waterlogged soils, forming convex masses.
 These peatlands are home to species exclusive to these environments such as Carex nigra subsp. carpetana, Scirpus caespitosus subsp. germanicus, or the carnivorous Drosera rotundifolia.
 The extension of peat bogs in Cantabria is very reduced, standing out for their interest those located in the Puertos de Río Frío (Vega de Liébana).